Thelema Lodge

 The Spring of Dirce -- 3.
 3.

-"The purple pageant of my incommunicable woes"
+To "The Divine Wilde""The purple pageant of my incommunicable woes"

 Was painted by the hand of gin-and-water on my nose.